FESOM/fesom2_doc/doc/meshes/meshes.rst

 Mesh files
 ==========

 FESOM2 as well as FESOM1.4 is formulated on general triangular meshes.
-There are three mesh files that are read: ``nod2d.out, elem2d.out`` and ``aux3d.out``.This three files is enough to define a mesh.
-These are ASCII files storing the information on the coordinates of mesh vertices, on how vertices are combined in triangles and on bottom depth at vertices.
+There are three mesh files that are read: ``nod2d.out, elem2d.out`` and ``aux3d.out``.
+Those three files are enough to define a mesh.
+The files are written as simple ASCII files storing the information on the coordinates of mesh vertices, on how vertices are combined in triangles and on bottom depth at vertices.
 The format of the files is as follows:

 nod2d.out